SuperMuel/so_insights/README.md

 - **Ingester**
    ```
     docker build -t so-insights-ingester -f Dockerfile.ingester .
-    docker run --env-file ./ingester/.env so-insights-ingester .
+    docker run --env-file ./ingester/.env so-insights-ingester watch
     ```
 - **Analyzer**
     ```
      docker build -t so-insights-analyzer -f Dockerfile.analyzer .
-     docker run --env-file ./analyzer/.env so-insights-analyzer .
+     docker run --env-file ./analyzer/.env so-insights-analyzer watch
      ```

 ## Usage

-1. Use the Frontend to create workspaces and set up search queries.
+1. Deploy the Ingester and Analyzer components to watch for tasks.
-2. Run the Ingester to collect articles based on the queries.
+2. Use the Frontend to create workspaces and set up search queries.
-3. Use the Analyzer to process the collected articles and generate insights.
+3. Manually trigger ingestion and analysis tasks or wait for the scheduled tasks to run.
 4. Explore the results and interact with the data using the Frontend's interface.
 5. Generate content for blog posts, Linkedin, Twitter/X, etc based on detected topics with images.